kyren/piccolo/README.md

     representations.

-*(`piccolo` makes no attempt yet to guard against side channel attacks like spectre, so even *if* the VM is memory safe, running untrusted scripts carries additional risk)*.
+*(`piccolo` makes no attempt yet to guard against side channel attacks like spectre, so even if the VM is memory safe, running untrusted scripts may carry additional risk)*.

 ## A unique system for Rust <-> GC interaction